HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     This is the snackbar if all items were not updated.
     ![](../../../../assets/HCL_Content_Reporting_Snackbar_Error.png)

 2. On the snackbar, there is an option to view the items that have been processed only when the bulk update process is completed.
-Click **View item(s)** to check the details of each item that has been processed.
+Click **View items** to check the details of each item that has been processed.
 A dialog box for the reports should appear.

     ![](../../../../assets/HCL_Content_Reporting_Snackbar_View_Item.png)

 3. In the header of the dialog box, you can see the total number of items that was successfully updated and the number of failed items.
-The alert message shows you the number of failed items below header.
+The alert message shows you the number of failed items in the header.
 There are four columns on the table inside the body of the dialog box:

     - **Title**: This column shows the title of the item processed.
     - **Item type**: This column shows the type of item processed.